-MoneySaving Ikea hacks – incl store shortcuts and half-price truck delivery
+MoneySaving Ikea hacks – including store shortcuts & how to legitimately dodge queues

 If you’ve shopped at Ikea, you’ll know only too well how easily costs can add up when you pop in for a specific item and leave several hours later with a car boot full of cacti and scented candles.
 So here are our top tips to make your Ikea visits more efficient and cheaper – including freebies, store shortcuts, dodging queues and how you can ‘try before you buy’.